 For safety reasons, this series of Operations is best performed in stages over a safe period of time.

 If you have already done the work losing all that weight and are tired of hiding your unattractive skin under baggy clothing – maybe it’s time you contact us so that you can reduce the skin folds and wear more comfortable, fitted clothing again.

 Take charge of your NEW life after significant weight loss – and transform yourself with a Body Lift.

 Please contact us using the Enquiry Form to arrange to book a consultation.

-Send an Enquiry Form today or phone (03) 8849 1444 to speak with our Patient Care Advisor.
+Send an Enquiry Form today or phone (03) 8849 1444 to speak with our Patient Care Coordinator.

 If you are struggling with excess, saggy skin, body lift and contouring may be able to help you tighten and reshape your body.

 Body Lift or Body Contouring is a combination or series of surgeries to remove excess folds of skin.

 A Body Lift is a series of cosmetic or plastic surgical procedures that involves removal and tightening of skin to reshape the body and reduce excess saggy skin.